Phantom Costuming and Cosplay

-I was invited by the organizers of BroadwayCon, the world's largest theatre/Broadway fan convention, to host a cosplay panel at the 2017 event (and was invited back again in 2018).
-I chose four other experienced Broadway costumers and cosplayers to join me and discuss how to get started in the fun world of cosplay.
-You can watch the full panel below!
+I was invited by the organizers of BroadwayCon, the world's largest theatre/Broadway fan convention, to host a cosplay panels in 2017 and 2018.
+I chose four other experienced Broadway costumers (and cosplayers to join me and discuss how to get started in the fun world of cosplay.
+You can watch the full 2017 and 2018 panels below!

 I attended the first-ever PhantomCon in August 2015, and hosted a costuming panel with Viscountess Designs.
 Check out the full video below for fantastic tips and information about getting started in Phantom costuming!